vincentjyanez/CS-340-Client-Server-Development-7-2-Project-Two-Submission/README.md

 # CS-340-Client-Server-Development-7-2-Project-Two-Submission

+How do you write programs that are maintainable, readable, and adaptable?
+Especially consider your work on the CRUD Python module from Project One, which you used to connect the dashboard widgets to the database in Project Two.
+What were the advantages of working in this way?
+How else could you use this CRUD Python module in the future?

+Maintainability
+-Modular Code: Break your code into small, reusable functions or classes.
+This makes it easier to test, update, and debug.
+-Documentation: Use comments and docstrings to explain what the code does and how to use it.
+This helps others (and yourself) understand the code quickly.
+-Consistent Naming Conventions: Use descriptive names for variables, functions, and classes.
+This makes the code easier to read and follow.
+Readability
+-Clear Structure: Organize code logically and use consistent formatting.
+-Avoid Complex Code: Keep code simple and avoid deep nesting.
+Adaptability
+-Flexibility: Write code that’s easy to modify or extend with configuration files or parameters.
+-Testing: Use unit tests to check that changes don’t break existing features.

+Advantages of Working This Way on the CRUD Python Module -Easy to Maintain: Changes are simple since everything is in one place.
+-Reusable: Can be used in different projects, saving time.
+-Clear and Understandable: Well-organized code is easier to read and work with.

+Future Uses of the CRUD Python Module
+-Integration: Connect with different apps or services.
+-Expansion: Add more features like updates or deletions.
+-Deployment: Use in new projects for consistent database handling.

+How do you approach a problem as a computer scientist?
+Consider how you approached the database or dashboard requirements that Grazioso Salvare requested.
+How did your approach to this project differ from previous assignments in other courses?
+What techniques or strategies would you use in the future to create databases to meet other client requests?

+Approach as a Computer Scientist
+-Understand Requirements: Clarify client needs.
+-Plan Solution: Outline key features.
+-Build Iteratively: Develop and test in stages.
+-Document and Test: Record and ensure functionality.

+Difference from Previous Assignments
+-Client Focus: Tailor to specific needs.
+-Real-World Application: Address practical constraints and expectations

+Future Strategies
+-Understand Needs: Clarify client requirements.
+-Build Modular: Create flexible, reusable parts.
+-Test Thoroughly: Check for issues early.

+What do computer scientists do, and why does it matter?
+How would your work on this type of project help a company, like Grazioso Salvare, to do their work better?

+Role of Computer Scientists
+-Solve Problems: Design and build tech solutions.
+-Optimize Processes: Make systems more efficient.

+Impact on Companies
+-Improve Efficiency: Streamline operations and reduce errors.
+-Support Growth: Provide tools for better decision-making and scalability.
+==

 Describe the required functionality of the project.
 Include the screenshots or screencast taken while testing and deploying your dashboard (Step 6) as proof that you have achieved the required functionality.